datageek42AB/Professional-Portfolio/README.md

  * Naive Bayes

 ## III.
 Mentoring Materials
-The contents of this folder contains the solutions for SQL training programs I have implemented in the past for those new to SQL at AmerisourceBergen.
+The contents of this folder contains the solutions for SQL training programs I have implemented in the past for those new to SQL.
 These were created for testers who required a greater understanding of SQL for client analytics testing

 ## IV.
 Predicted Investment Opportunities
 Thie project utilized time series analysis along with other techniques to assess historical housing & real estate data and forceast average median housing value by zipcode for 2018.
 NOTE: Had I had more time &/or processing power I would have assessed all zip codes rather than the top 100 zip codes by growth.